 Applicants are advised to contact the Research Administration Office (RAO) at their Administering Institution early in the application process and are asked to direct any questions they may have to their RAO.

-The key dates for the 2014 PGS application round for funding commencing in 2015 are:
+The key dates for the 2018 Postgraduate Scholarships application round are as follows:

 Documentation to Apply for a Postgraduate Scholarship